bpeabody/thoughts/panic.md

 Because of their extreme haste, the work done by a PBDM team is usually of low quality and extremely unreliable; pausing or even slowing to "do things right" is not acceptable.
-This concern is not fatal: with the proper training and discipline it is possible for a PBDM to turn out high-quality code in the midst of constant panic.
+This concern is not fatal: with the proper training and discipline it is possible for a PBDM team to turn out high-quality code in the midst of constant panic.

 ### Discourages Innovation